SkillsWorkflow/Documentation/SkillsWorkflow/docs/university/CRM/create-activity.md

 <figcaption></figcaption>
 </figure>

-### Add people to the Activity's Team
+### Add people to the Team

-1. If you have access to change the Team you will see an Add Assignment symbol bellow the description section.
+1. If you have access to change the Team you will see an Add Assignment symbol below the description section.
 2. Add or remove people to each of the groups by clicking on the pencil.
 3. A dropdown will appear with a list of users.
 4. Select the users that you want and click on the check to add them to the Team.